-You've only got to spend a few minutes in Richmond to get a sense of the town's historical importance.
-As you enter from the east you will see an abundance of large old buildings, but it is the 30 metre keep of the Richmond Castle that dominates the skyline and tells you that you are in a place that once a seat of power.
+You’ve only got to spend a few minutes in Richmond to get a sense of the town’s historical importance.
+As you enter from the east you will see an abundance of large old buildings, but it is the 30 metre keep of the Richmond Castle that dominates the skyline and tells you that you are in a place that once was a seat of power.

 New structures were added onto the castle in the few hundred years that followed, including the aforementioned keep which was built by Duke Conan IV of Brittany in the late 12th century.
 By the 16th century, much of it had fallen into ruins, but in the early 19th century significant repairs were made and the castle became the barracks of the North Yorkshire Militia.

 One of the castle’s most interesting yet chilling stories comes from that period.
 According to local legend, a group of soldiers were in the keep one evening and found a hidden tunnel.
 Unable to squeeze through its narrow entrance they sent for a drummer boy who was pushed through along with his drum.

 The boy was told to walk as far as he could while beating his drum so that the soldiers could see how far the tunnel went from the ground above.
 The youngster had travelled around three miles before his drumming abruptly stopped.
 It is believed that the boy was killed by the tunnel’s roof falling in on him and a monument now stands at the place where his last beat was heard.

 Eerily, some people that have stayed at the castle since claimed to have heard drumming echoing around its walls at night.

 Many believe that the author Lewis Carrol was inspired by the story of the Richmond drummer boy when penning his seminal work Alice’s Adventures in Wonderland.
 Carroll, real name Charles Dodgson, was educated in the town between the age of 12 and 14 so will have been well aware of this local tale.